 Let’s take a big picture look below at how to get your marriage license in Las Vegas:

-- Apply for your licence either online or in-person at the Clark County Marriage License Bureau
+- Apply for your license either online or in-person at the Clark County Marriage License Bureau

 - Take along your social security number, a valid photo ID and a witness with you to sign the documents